Risingson/eveeyedocs/docs/ui/settings.md

 ## General
 #### User Interface scale
 Use + and - to scale the entire UI.
+In browsers you can use its native zoom aswell.
 #### Suppress Data Update Notifications
 This toggles notifications appearing on the bottom of the app when new data was loaded.
+#### Doubleclick/tap Mode
+With this mode enabled clicking ot tapping a solarsystem will not show the menu.
+To show the